Common Skin Allergies in Babies

 As this is a common skin allergy, a topical steroid cream is usually suggested for relief from the itching.
 An anti-histamine might also provide relief and should be given at night.
 In case the rashes get infected, an antibiotic cream may be prescribed by your child’s doctor.

 3. Miliaria or Heat Rash

-Also known as heat rash or sweat rash, this is commonly seen on baby’s face, neck, back, underarms, or bottom.
-More frequent occurrences are likely in warm weather and babies with sensitive skin are especially prone to this.
+Heat rash (sweat rash or prickly heat), is commonly seen on baby’s face, neck, back, underarms, or bottom.
+It is a skin rash that appears when the skin gets too warm.
+Babies with sensitive skin and who live in warm weather are especially prone to this.

-It presents as tiny red bumps or blisters filled with pus as a result of the sweat ducts being blocked.
+It appears as tiny red bumps or blisters filled with pus as a result of the sweat ducts being blocked.

 It usually resolves on its own and no specific treatment is required.
-You can ensure that baby stays cool and wears comfortable clothes to help speed up the healing.
+But if your baby has heat rash, make him wear comfortable clothes – this will help speed up the healing process.

-Hives are not infectious and can disappear within a few hours or last for a few weeks.
-They can also originate at one spot on the body and then spread to other places.
+Hives are transient evanescent dermal oedema and can either disappear within a few hours or last for a few weeks.
+They can range in size and shape and can develop anywhere on the body.

 If your baby gets reddish, swollen botches on any part of the body, especially when accompanied by the cold or flu, following an insect bite, after eating peanuts, eggs, or seafood, or after a significant temperature variation, then it is likely to be hives.

 An anti-histamine medication can provide some quick relief to your baby.
 If it happens frequently, your doctor might ask you to note down every detail of your child’s day to find out what triggers the reaction.
 Further blood and urine tests may also be suggested to determine the cause.

 Often seen in chubby babies, this rash appears in the folds of the skin with the neck being the most common spot.
 As this skin allergy develops, skin-to-skin friction can cause some pain.